If you are interested in growing mango trees, then you’ve come to the right place.

 Furthermore, we do not want to promote apical dominance (having a single large central trunk).

-By making hard prunes, we are encouraging our tree to use its energy to grow more branches.
-With that being said, we do not want to prune the tree into an “open-vase” design that is commonly used with peaches and apples.
+That said, we do not want to prune the tree into an “open-vase” design that is commonly used with peaches and apples.
 Instead, we should aim for a complex and complete canopy.

 In my backyard orchard, I have personally had success with Dr. Richard Campbell’s recommendation of replacing the entire tree’s canopy over a period of 4-5 years.
 In practice, this usually translates to removing 1 major scaffolding limb every year.
 My favorite tool for this is the Corona Razor Tooth Saw.